sticklight-io/declarai/docs/docs/tutorial/index.md

 ## Install Declarai

-For this tutorial, we will mainly use the `openai` provider, which is the default provider for Declarai.
+For this tutorial, we use the `openai` provider, which is the default provider in Declarai.

-To install it, Declarai and the `openai` provider, run the following command:
+To install it Declarai with the `openai` provider, run the following command:
 <div class="termy">

 ```console